Emergent Spacetime and Cosmic Inflation

 where $M_{P} = 1/ \sqrt{8 \pi G_N}$ is the Planck mass.

-Let us contemplate the inflationary scenario with a critical eye.
+Let us critically examine the inflationary scenario.
 According to this scenario \cite{1guth,1linde}, inflation is described by the exponential expansion of the universe in a supercooled false vacuum state that is a metastable state without any fields or particles but with a large energy density.
 It should be emphasized that the inflation scenario so far has been formulated in the context of effective field theory coupled to general relativity.
 Thus, in this scenario, the existence of space and time is {\it a priori} assumed from the beginning although the evolution of spacetime is determined by Eq. \eq{1einstein-eq}.
-In other words, the inflationary scenario does not describe any generation (or creation) of spacetime but simply characterizes an expansion of a preexisting spacetime.
-It never addresses the (dynamical) origin of spacetime.
-However, there has to be a definite beginning to an inflationary universe \cite{1bgv-infl}.
-This means that the inflation is incomplete to describe the very beginning of our universe and some new physics is needed to probe the past boundary of the inflating regions.
-One possibility is that there must have been some sort of quantum creation event as a beginning of the universe \cite{1hmv}.
+In other terms, the inflationary scenario does not delineate the generation or creation of spacetime but merely signifies the expansion of preexisting spacetime.
+It does not delve into the dynamic origin of spacetime.
+Nevertheless, there has to be a definite beginning so that quantum gravity era cannot be avoided in the past even if inflation takes place \cite{1bgv-infl}.
+This implies that the current inflationary scenario is insufficient in describing the initial stage of our universe, and it necessitates the incorporation of new physics to explore the past boundaries of inflating regions.\footnote{Even though our work was motivated by Ref. \cite{1bgv-infl}, it should be pointed out that the conclusions in \cite{1bgv-infl} can be avoided in the so-called emergent universe scenario \cite{euni-rev} and some models were also presented to cure the instabilities of the emergent universe \cite{eunin-rev}.} One plausible explanation is the occurrence of a quantum creation as a beginning of the universe \cite{1hmv}.